Skip to content

 • hamper traffic flow or access.

 These activities include situations where a person or group is working on a road or road reserve; livestock are being moved across or along a road; or if an event is being held.
-As well as reading the information below, you may wish to check out our traffic management bylaws.

 If you are doing any of the following activities, you need to ensure that you manage them carefully to ensure the safety of everyone in or travelling through the affected area.
 You'll also need to plan ahead so you can minimise any delays affecting traffic flows and access through the area.